xaur/decred-news/guidelines.md

 * No factual errors.
 * Grammar, punctuation, wording, tense consistency, sentence and paragraph composition.
 * Make the language less boring.
-* Proportion: check that more important stories get more space, and the other way round.
+* Proportion: check that more important stories get more space.
 * Order of content.
-* Remove empty sections (e.g. no news for Mining).
+* Remove empty sections (e.g. when no news for Mining).

 ### Neutrality